 These are instances where you should look for contractual protection and what compensations are there for you in case their security is compromised.

 You could also look out for past history of security incidents – albeit this is often moot because in information security, the past is not a good indication of the future.
-You could take into consideration of security posture.
+You could take into consideration their security posture.

 To give an example, you know a company takes security seriously when it has its own team of ethical hackers and is open to bug bounty programs (a bug bounty program is where everyone is invited to hack their products).